Launch QA

 Send a welcome message with the install link, expected time commitment, deadline, test account credentials, and a single feedback channel.
 Follow up on day two and day seven.
 Silent testers create false confidence; engaged testers surface the onboarding friction that drives uninstalls.

-For Android closed testing compliance, testers must stay opted in for the full window — nagging is part of QA.
-For iOS, external testers need the TestFlight app installed and notifications enabled.
+For closed testing compliance, testers must stay opted in for the full 14-day window — nagging is part of QA.
 If you want help running this operation, see pricing for managed tester packages or contact for launch support questions.

 Device and OS coverage matrix

 Document which devices and OS versions you tested and which you explicitly accept as risk.
-A simple spreadsheet beats an vague "tested on iPhone and Android" claim when a reviewer or investor asks for detail.
+A simple spreadsheet beats a vague "tested on Android" claim when a reviewer or investor asks for detail.

-Minimum 2026 coverage for most consumer apps: two recent iPhones (standard and Pro/Max sizes if layout varies), one iPad if you ship tablet UI, one Google Pixel on the latest Android, one Samsung Galaxy on One UI, and one device still on your minimum supported OS version.
+Minimum 2026 coverage for most consumer apps: one Google Pixel on the latest Android, one Samsung Galaxy on One UI, one budget device from a popular OEM, and one device still on your minimum supported OS version.

-Test rotation, dark mode, large text accessibility settings, and low-storage conditions on at least one device per platform.
+Test rotation, dark mode, large text accessibility settings, and low-storage conditions on at least one device.
 Foldables and tablets deserve a row in your matrix if your layout adapts — do not assume phone-only testing covers them.

 Functional testing: core flows every launch must pass